sillvva/sillvva-search/README.md

 #### `type Token`

 The tokens represent the various syntax components detailed above.
-The protected `parse` method of the [`AdvancedSearchParser`](#the-advancedsearchparser-class), converts the search query string into tokens and then into an `ASTNode` object and an array of `ASTCondition` objects.
+The protected `parse` method of the [`QueryParser`](#the-QueryParser-class), converts the search query string into tokens and then into an `ASTNode` object and an array of `ASTCondition` objects.

 ```ts
 /**